 Disclaimer: This nutritional data is calculated using third party tools and is only intended as a reference.

-This post was originally published in January 2017 and has since been updated with new pictures and new information.
+This post was originally published in April 2017 and has been updated with an updated recipe, new pictures, and new information.